Fuseteam/docs.ubports.com/porting/build_and_boot/standalone_kernel_build.rst

 Creating the device source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clone an existing repo (for a device, not the kernel) from https://gitlab.com/ubports/porting.
+Clone an existing device repository from https://gitlab.com/ubports/porting.
 Ideally choose a device with similar SoC/Android version as base.

+Make sure to get the device repository, not the kernel repository (you will get that in the next step).
+For example, for the Fairphone 3, the repositories are called fairphone-fp3 and android_kernel_fairphone_sdm632.
+The first one is the one you want.

 deviceinfo contains the configuration used during device build process (kernel, boot, dtb/dtbo if needed + recovery on later porting stages).
 To craft your own deviceinfo, follow the guide further.